Clothparency/android-widgets/README.md

 }
 ```

-For more information on how to integrate a composable function in your code, please read: https://developer.android.com/jetpack/compose/interop/interop-apis
+For more informations on how to integrate a composable function in your code, please read: https://developer.android.com/jetpack/compose/interop/interop-apis